experience extreme poverty and survive on $1.90 per day

 and train local support staff to be aquaponics experts in building and maintaining the farming systems.

 and implement methods and materials that will ensure the systems flourish as sustainable food sources.

 a “disciple” culture among the entire community, paying the knowledge forward to create a generational ripple effect of food self-sufficiency.

-In addition to our ongoing impact in the United States as a California-based 501(c)(3) non-profit, we’ve established a 2-year fundraising goal of $2.4 MILLION to support global expansion into five countries – building over 60 training centers and educating at least 6,000 children and adults.
+In addition to our ongoing impact in the United States as a California-based 501(c)(3), we’ve established a 2-year fundraising goal of $2.4 MILLION to support expansion into four additional countries – constructing various scales of food production systems, training centers & paying the knowledge forward through vocational education.